 Talking about must-see places in Yerevan, I can’t forget to mention Geghard Monastery.
 Geghard is a UNESCO-protected medieval monastery that is literally carved into the rocks and is a perfect demonstration of the stunning medieval Armenian architecture.
 The main chapel in the monastery was built in the 1200s’ but the complex was founded in the 4th century.
 If you want to explore the surroundings of Yerevan, this place would be a perfect opportunity for a one-day trip.

 Bonus: You have to try Vardavar

 If you happen to visit Armenia in July, you have to try this holiday.
 Vardavar is an Armenian pagan holiday where people go out in the streets with buckets of water, looking for victims to splash.
-It’s super fun, as people from almost all age groups participate in this event, which makes it even more fun!
+People of all age groups participate in this event, which makes it even more fun!

 Get the cheapest flights to Yerevan through Qatar Airways’s special offer.
 Yes, it’s an affiliate link, but the deals are so good even I use it to book my flights.

 For the best travel insurance deals for your trip to Yerevan, check out World Nomads.
 I use them for all of my trips and claim that they offer the best travel insurance on the market.